General Regatta Information

-All bareboat entries must comply with the Bareboat Class Requirements.
+All bareboat entries must comply with the ASW Bareboat Class Requirements.

-A variety of courses will be offered to all classes for each race of Antigua Sailing Week 2014.
-There will be several course options for each race to be chosen by the Race Officer immediately prior to the race, depending on the size of boats in the class and current weather conditions.
+There will be a variety of courses for all classes for each race of Antigua Sailing Week 2017 with several course options for each race to be chosen by the Race Officer immediately prior to the race, depending on the size of boats in the class and current weather conditions.
 Options will range from very short courses for small boats in light wind conditions, to much longer courses for bigger boats in heavy wind conditions.
-The objective is to have every boat racing for approximately three, but maximum four hours, on each day.
+The objective is to have every boat racing for approximately three to four hours on each day.
 If there are two races in a day, it is anticipated that the total racing time will not exceed four hours.

 WATER & FUEL

-Water and fuel are available in English Harbour at Antigua Slipway; in Falmouth Harbour at the Port Authority Dock, Antigua Yacht Club Marina and Catamaran Marina; and in Jolly Harbour at Jolly Harbour Marina.
+Water and fuel are available in English Harbour at Antigua Slipway; in Falmouth Harbour at the Port Authority Dock, Antigua Yacht Club Marina, Falmouth Harbour Marina and Catamaran Marina; and in Jolly Harbour at Jolly Harbour Marina.